Location

 When shopping for a new furnace in Ontario, you'll encounter AFUE ratings that determine the efficiency and operating costs of your heating system.
 Understanding these ratings is crucial for making an informed decision that complies with Ontario regulations and maximizes your energy savings.

+📌 What is AFUE?
 AFUE stands for Annual Fuel Utilization Efficiency.
 It measures how efficiently a furnace converts fuel into heat over an entire heating season.
+A 96% AFUE rating means 96% of the fuel is converted to heat, while only 4% is wasted.

 AFUE Rating Scale Explained